mgfreeman23/Pre-Semester-Winter-Project/README.md

 If I were to continue this project, I would try to expand the dataset to include headlines from other news outlets.
 I would also either build on this existing model or create a separate model that can identify sarcasm as a response to other text.
 This would be especially suitable for identifying sarcastic responses or re-tweets, for example.
 I could also try to train my model using different existing NLP architectures instead of BERT and see if performance improves.
 A more ambitious idea would be to train a new model that can distinguish between sarcastic and non-sarcastic audio.
 This would involve collecting snippets of audio data and using a NLP architecture designed to parse audio instead of textual data.
 A tool like this could be integrated with existing voice services (Siri, Alexa) to enhance their communication with users.

+##### Citations:
+1. Misra, Rishabh and Prahal Arora.
+"Sarcasm Detection using News Headlines Dataset."
+AI Open (2023).
+2. Misra, Rishabh and Jigyasa Grover.
+"Sculpting Data for ML: The first act of Machine Learning."
+ISBN 9798585463570 (2021).